New York Boating Laws and Regulations

 mandatory boater education requirement for all boaters born on or after May 1, 1996 who operate a motorboat and for all persons, regardless of age, who

 operate a PWC.
 The New York boating safety certificate must be carried on board when the vessel is

 In order to meet New York's mandatory education requirement, boaters must successfully

-How can I prepare for the classroom course and proctored exam?
+How can I prepare for the online course?

 Where can I get more information about New York boating regulations and the New York boater education card?

 Answers to most of your questions about the New York boating safety certificate can